halimacc/bosh-azure-cpi-release/docs/advanced/deploy-multiple-network-interfaces/README.md

         rep:
           zone: z1
   ```
-  >**NOTE:** when there are multiple NICs, bosh requires explicit definition for default `dns` and `gateway` to decide which networki's DNS settings to use and which network's gateway should be the default gateway on the VM.
+  >**NOTE:** when there are multiple NICs, bosh requires explicit definition for default `dns` and `gateway` to decide which network's DNS settings to use and which network's gateway should be the default gateway on the VM.
 In this example, both `dns` and `gateway` are allocated to values in `cf_private`.

 ## 3 Deploy cloud foundry